creandaniel/basic-rest-quote-api/README.md

 # How to use

 # 1. Start server via commaond: php bin/console server:start
-# 2.
+# 2. Use any of following URLs below:

 #2.1 Adding an quote

-#127.0.0.1:8000/api/v1/quote?quote=an injured friend is the bitterest of foes&source=thomas+jefferson
+http://127.0.0.1:8000/api/v1/quote?quote=an injured friend is the bitterest of foes&source=google&author=thomas+jefferson&author_profession=unknown&genre=focus&country_origin=UKKKK

 #2.2 Update a quote